nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Copy the downloaded file to an empty folder called 'PlanPerfect' on your Desktop.
 This folder will store all your data and the necessary files for running the PlanPerfect application.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar PlanPerfect.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar PlanPerfect.jar` command to run the application.
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data.
+   <br><br/>
       ![Ui](images/Ui.png)
    <box type="tip" seamless>